Chapter 1: Goddamnit, Not This Again

 Leaf looked at him, seemingly a little shocked he was asking.
 "Yeah, it's chill."

 "Uh, cool."
 Carefully, he wrapped himself around Leaf, his head resting on Leaf's shoulder.
 Leaf placed his hands over Chip's.
 Absently, he traced his fingertips over Chip's skin.
 They sat in silence for a while, simply being.
 Slowly but surely, Leaf relaxed against Chip, fully accepting the affection being given to him.
 Chip kissed his neck softly.
 His lips barely brushed Leaf's skin.
 Leaf let out a deep breath that he had unknowingly been holding and leaned against Chip.
 They laid down, Chip tenderly spooning him.
-"It's been a wild day," he murmured.
+"It's been a wild day," he murmured, managing to pull a blanket up over them.
 Leaf gave a quick "mhm" before shifting around.
-He snuggled against Chip's bare chest, his lips brushing his collarbone.
+He snuggled against Chip's chest, his lips brushing his collarbone.
 It was soothing for both of them, and they soon found themselves drifting off to sleep, contentedly cuddling.